Biag ni Lam-ang: The quest for Lam-Ang's father

 He saw his father beheaded and the head put on a spike.
 While the headhunters were celebrating, in his anger, he challenged all of them to a duel.
-The headhunters threw spears at him, but he just catches them and throws them back to the headhunters.
+The headhunters threw spears at him, but he just caught them and threw them back to the headhunters.
 He defeated the headhunters, killed them all and took his father's head down to the plains.

-After he went down the plains, he decided to bathe in the Amburayan River, which the local gals helped him bathe.
+After he went down the plains, he decided to bathe in the Amburayan River, where the local women helped him bathe.
 The dirt was so gross that fishes and animals died upon contact of his bathwater.

 The pursuit of Ines Kannoyan

 Upon arriving home, Lam-ang decides to court his love interest, Ines Kannoyan who lives in Calanutian (Kanluit).